alexandredct/news-portal/README.md

-# portal-noticias
+# news-portal
-Portal de Notícias criado no curso https://www.udemy.com/course/curso-de-codeigniter-4
+News Portal created during the course https://www.udemy.com/course/curso-de-codeigniter-4

 # Important
 At the first start, run the command below to create a .env file and change it to de respective environment